 If you have read my last post on Why has my period stopped and how do I get it back? you will know that I recommend to take a break from intense exercise when you are trying to get your period back.
 This includes any form of intense cardio such as running or HIIT as well as heavy weight lifting.
 In this article I want to talk more about exercise during HA recovery *.
-In particular, how much and which types of exercise are ok whilst healing your hormones.
+In particular, how much and which types of exercise are ok whilst recovering your period.

 *HA stands for Hypothalamic Amenorrhea.
 It is a functional condition where your periods stop due to an energy imbalance or excessive stress on your body.